Seven days.

 [Faction Members: 18]

 Eighteen people.
-He'd woken up on this surface face-down in the moss with a ruptured eardrum and two tutorial rations.
-Now eighteen people's nights ran through his.
+He originally woke up on this surface face-down in the moss with a bleeding ear and two tutorial rations.
+Eighteen lives now depended on his territory.

 He closed his fingers around the shard.
-She's somewhere.
-I made a choice in that corridor and I'm still making it.
+She is somewhere.
+I made a choice in that corridor.
+I am holding to it.

 "Curtis."

-Will was on his feet with the knife in his hand before his eyes opened.
-He registered no threat, stood down, pushed through the tent flap.
+Will hit his feet with his hunting knife in his hand.
+He registered the empty air, lowered the blade, and pushed through the tent flap.

 Helen stood at the moss line.
-Curtis was crouched on the rocky ledge over the Black Pool's far channel — the one Allison had flagged on day one as an unshored overhang, a thirty-foot drop onto submerged rock — a child on each knee, the older ones at his boots.
+Curtis crouched on the rocky ledge over the Black Pool's far channel.
+Allison flagged the unshored overhang on day one as a lethal thirty-foot drop onto submerged rock.
+Curtis balanced a child on each knee.
+The older children gathered at his boots.

-He was telling them about the rat.
-The story had grown.
-The beast was larger.
-Curtis's intervention considerably more deliberate.
+He told them about the rat.
+The story mutated.
+The beast grew larger.
+Curtis painted his intervention as a calculated strike.

 Helen said his name once more.
-He stood to comply, the child on his knee grabbed his arm for balance, and Curtis shifted his weight wrong on stone that hadn't been load-tested for human weight.
+He stood to comply.
+The child on his knee grabbed his arm for balance.
+Curtis shifted his weight onto the compromised stone.

-The shelf cracked — sharp, like a gunshot — and tilted.
+The shelf cracked like a gunshot and tilted.
 Curtis lurched.
 The little girl slid.
-His arms locked around her automatically and he hit the stone floor on his side, taking the impact himself.
+His arms locked around her automatically.
+He hit the stone floor on his side and absorbed the impact.
 The shelf steadied.
+Everyone stayed on the ledge.

-But the little girl's leg caught and bent wrong.
+The little girl's leg caught and snapped under his weight.
 Her scream cut through the vault like a blade.

-Two hours later, Bram had fashioned a crude splint.
-The girl was on a bed of Star-Moss, her leg elevated, her crying reduced to exhausted hitching breaths.
+Two hours later, Bram finished tying a crude splint.
+The girl lay on a bed of Star-Moss.
+Her leg rested on an elevated rock.
+Her crying reduced to exhausted hitching breaths.

-He went back to his tent, lay down in the violet dark, and looked at the ceiling until his eyes closed.
+Will turned his back.
+He returned to his tent and lay down in the violet dark.
+He gripped the amber shard in his fist until his eyes finally closed.